luontola/web-intro/databases.md

 ### Writing to the text file

-Use the following code in your route to append the comment and the name of its author into a text file.
+Use the following code in your `/add-comment` route to append the comment and the name of its author to a text file.

 ```ruby
 File.open('comments.txt', 'a') do |f|